relevantjobs/textrazor-ruby/README.md

-TextRazor Python SDK
+TextRazor Ruby SDK
 ====================

-Python SDK for the TextRazor Text Analytics API.
+Ruby SDK for the TextRazor Text Analytics API.

 TextRazor offers state-of-the-art natural language processing tools through a simple API, allowing you to build semantic technology into your applications in minutes.